EvModder/CSCE-315-KalahGame/README.md

 ## Executables
 The game application comes with a few different JARs (Mains)
 * KalahGame - The primary user inferface, allows a player to join or create a game or edit settings
-* EndlessServer - A server that repeatedly accepts client connections and plays against them using an AI
+* EndlessServer(NonGUI) - A server that repeatedly accepts client connections and plays against them using an AI
 * MultiClientEndlessServer - Same as EndlessServer except can handle up to 100 games simultaneously

 ## Configuration